 Project acronym: KINDRA

 Project title: Knowledge Inventory for hydrogeology research

 Grant Agreement number: 642047

 Call identifier: H2020-WATER-2014-one-stage

 Topic: WATER-4a-2014

 Start date of the project: 01/01/2015

 Duration: 36 months

 Website: www.kindraproject.eu

-This report has been produce d with financial curnert from the European Union's Herizon
+This report has been produced with financial support from the European Union's Horizon 2020 research and innovation programme under grant agreement No 642047".

-This report has been produced with financial support from the European Union's Horizon 2020 research and innovation programme under grant agreement No 642047".The contents of this report are the sole responsibility of the KINDRA Consortium and can under no circumstances be regarded as reflecting the position of the European Union.
+The contents of this report are the sole responsibility of the KINDRA Consortium and can under no circumstances be regarded as reflecting the position of the European Union.
 The Executive Agency for Small and Medium-sized Enterprises (EASME) is not responsible for any use that may be made of the information it contains.